 Liberation from Mechanical Ventilation

-The discontinuation of ventilatory support is best achieved not by gradually reducing the level of ventilatory support (weaning) but by systematically identifying and eliminating the precipitants of respiratory failure.
 Once this goal has been achieved, the ventilator is no longer necessary.
 However, if precipitants are still present or recovery is incomplete, reducing needed ventilatory support is more likely to delay recovery.
-It is now clear that daily spontaneous breathing trials on a T-piece reduce the duration of mechanical ventilation compared with gradual reduction of the respiratory rate using synchronized intermittent mandatory ventilation and, in some studies, compared with pressure support trials.
+It is clear that daily spontaneous breathing trials on a T-piece reduce the duration of mechanical ventilation compared with gradual reduction of the respiratory rate using synchronized intermittent mandatory ventilation (SIMV) and, in some studies, compared with pressure support ventilation.

 Sedatives and opioids may prolong mechanical ventilation.
 Such drugs may accumulate and cause protracted sedation, frustrating attempts to do spontaneous breathing trials even when the cause of respiratory failure has been corrected.
 The level of sedation should be continually assessed, and progressive sedative withdrawal should be begun as soon as possible.
 Formal protocols can be used, or simple daily interruption can be carried out.
 The infusion is stopped until the patient is either awake and following commands or needs re-sedation for agitation, breathing asynchronously with the ventilator, or other physiologic derangements.
 If sedation is still needed, it is restarted at half the previous dose and titrated as necessary.
 Several studies have shown that the mean duration of mechanical ventilation is reduced in institutions that use either daily "sedation vacations" or other sedation protocols, as well as daily spontaneous breathing trials.